deciduously/mifkad/README.md

 This is a ReasonReact/actix_web rewrite of my prior [attendance](https://github.com/deciduously/attendance) Reagent/Rocket project, which can be considered deprecated.
 There's still a lot of Clojure love, but pragmatism and all...

+This is not an app I expect will be useful to anyone but myself - the only reason I include such a thorough README is because it will likely need maintence about once a year, and I don't have nearly that attention span.

 ## Dependencies

 ### Release